HomeCEU/docs-genesis/UseCase/ConsumeScormContent.md

 - CEMS UI
   - For courses which have a sco file provide a link
   - Once clicked load the link in an iframe to encapsulate it as part of CEMS
+  - Ensure no 'take exam' links exist for SCORM courses